davidcelis/block-kit/README.md

 ## Usage

-Blocks can be built individually or as a surface or collection of blocks, which each block able to initialize with a simple Hash or attributes or via a block-based DSL.
+Blocks can be built individually or as a surface or collection of blocks, which each block able to initialize with a simple Hash of attributes or via a block-based DSL.
 For example, each of the following declarations would result in the same `section` block:

 ```ruby
 require "block-kit"